 - Some workshops are available to all enrolled students while others are specifically for undergraduates or postgraduates.
 Students can enroll online.
 There is normally no charge for these workshops.

 - Once a term we hold an all-day event to help you to develop your academic writing skills.
 Some sessions are offered to all students in lecture-style, while others are smaller workshop-based events.

-- The focus of the November event is on general skills related to writing (including basic grammar, note making, referencing software, different types of writing for assignments etc).
-The focus of the February event is on learning to reference and cite sources properly and the May event is focused on postgraduate writing skills.
+- Saturday 21 November 2015 (undergraduate): general skills related to writing (including basic grammar, note making, referencing software, different types of writing for assignments etc.).

 - You will need to book onto each of the workshops separately through the Academic Development Calendar.
 Workshops become available approximately two weeks before the event.
 If you search the calendar for the specific date of the Academic Writing Day you will be able to see what is available - you'll need your username and password to book.

 - The work of Learning Development Tutors in Schools is mainly limited to undergraduates, with a number of Schools focusing on first year undergraduates.